fll-pigeons/gamechangers/docs/projet.md

 # 2. Judging Session:

-## The following outlines what you can expect in each of the judging sessions.
-### Project Judging

 Your team will spend fifteen (15) minutes with the judges.
 Your team will have five (5) minutes to deliver your Project presentation to the judges – this includes set-up time; the last ten (10) minutes are reserved for the judges to ask questions.
 This presentation should be rehearsed and polished.
 The judges will wait until your